jwplayer/ihop/README.md

 You will then have `ihop.js` and `ihop.min.js` in the `./dist` directory.
 They are both UMD modules and therefore should work with the most popular module systems or as a script tag.

-The non-minified file does very noisy `console.debug` logging of every message that goes through the `Router` and should not be used for anything but development.
+**NOTE**: The non-minified file does very noisy `console.debug` logging of every message that goes through the `Router` and should only be used for development.

-## Usage
+## Quick Usage

 Step1 - Include IHop on your page
 ```html